-This White Paper promoted solutions leading to the reduction of both organic (livestock) and inorganic waste, but also to map out technologies, systems, and strategies for proper waste management.
-The white papers illustrates the issues face by the TWG3 such as the over-production and over-application of slurry and manure with high nitrogen content and the need to treat it; and also the lack of treatment of agro-food waste, both organic and inorganic.
-The document highlights the contributions from the projects to stress the importance of the full utilization of resources throughout their life cycle to realize a circular economy.
+TWG3 promoted solutions to reduce both organic (livestock) and inorganic waste, and mapped technologies, systems, and strategies for proper waste management.
+The paper illustrates the issues faced by TWG3, such as the over-production and over-application of slurry and manure with high nitrogen content and the need to treat it, as well as the lack of treatment of organic and inorganic agrifood waste.
+The document highlights the projects’ contributions to achieve the full utilization of resources throughout their life cycle in order to create a circular economy.

 White Paper 4 – Fit for a circular future: Competitiveness & Innovation

-This White Paper implemented and assessed solutions for promoting competitiveness and innovation of Mediterranean SMEs for a Circular Economy, including issues linked to smart specialization, public-private partnerships and innovative funding, among others.
-It highlights the main issues tackled by the TWG4 such as a lack of effective clusters for companies and stakeholders to connect, work together and transfer innovations; the limited access to tools, services and funds for SMEs to drive innovation; limited consumer awareness and interest in “green” and “circular” products and services; and provides solutions to transform businesses toward innovative and circular economy models in the Mediterranean region.
+TWG4 implemented and assessed solutions to promote the competitiveness and innovation of Mediterranean SMEs in a circular economy.
+It addresses issues linked to smart specialization, public-private partnerships and innovative funding; the lack of effective clusters for companies and stakeholders to connect, work together and transfer innovations; the limited access of SMEs to tools, services and funds that drive innovation; limited consumer awareness and interest in “green” and “circular” products and services.

 White Paper 5 – Synergies for Green Growth

-A transversal White Paper (5) displays the horizontal approach for the cooperation on Circular Economy and Green Growth in the Mediterranean, the challenges, the success factors and the lessons learned.
+This transversal White Paper displays the horizontal approach towards cooperation on Circular Economy and Green Growth in the Mediterranean as well as the challenges, success factors and lessons learned.